AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

 gnatpp
 ------

-Pretty-printing refers to the process of formatting the source-code according to a pre-defined convention. :program:`gnatpp` is used for pretty-printing of Ada source-code files.
+The term 'pretty-printing' refers to the process of formatting the source-code according to a pre-defined convention. :program:`gnatpp` is used for the pretty-printing of Ada source-code files.

-Let's look at this example with messy formatting:
+Let's look at this example, which contains very messy formatting:

 .. code-block:: ada